Starting an online business can be exciting but draining if you don’t know which platform to choose from: WooCommerce vs Shopify.

 Shopify handles large portions of the technical aspects of running a business.
 This includes your domain name, hosting and security strategy, for example.
 There’s also no need for constant updates to software or scheduling backups.
 It’s all taken care of for you.

 WooCommerce is significantly more sophisticated which is why it requires a certain degree of understanding or a willingness to acquire the necessary skills to maintain it.
+Or, you can hire certified WooExperts like those of us here at Progressus to build and manage it for you so you can efficiently scale your eCommerce business.

 Cost Comparison: WooCommerce vs Shopify